clixx-io/clixx.io/esp8266/doc/temperature-logger.rst

 host machine's usb port <--> USB-TTL <--> esp8266 module <--> LM75

-2) Create a new IoT project with the name frank
+2) Create a new IoT project with the name templog

-clixx.io$ source/tools/clixx new project frank
+clixx.io$ source/tools/clixx new project templog

 3) Run the webserver on linux host machine (replace 0.0.0.0 in webinterface.py with the IP address of host machine running webserver)